Mohammad-Furqan-Portfolio/hangman/README.md

 File Structure
 License

-Description
+Description:
-What it does
+What it does:
 This project is a Python implementation of the classic word-guessing game, Hangman.
 The game allows a player to guess letters in a randomly chosen word within a limited number of attempts.

-Aim of the Project
+Aim of the Project:
 The aim of this project is to demonstrate an understanding of Python programming concepts such as classes, functions, and loops to create an interactive game.

-What I learned
+What I learned:
 Through this project, I learned how to:
 Implement classes and methods in Python.
 Utilize control flow statements for game logic.
 Manage program state through class attributes.